joshmeranda/glazy/README.md

-# git-kot
+# glazy
-Git web API wrapper written in Kotlin
+Git web API wrapper written in Kotli.
+Its git, but all command line for when a gui is just too much effort.

 # First Steps
 - [ ] Initial Project Setup